bplaat/strepen/docs/api.md

 [&laquo; Back to the README.md](../README.md)

 # API Documentation
+To use the api you need to create and provided an API Key which you can create as an admin, provide the API key in the `X-Api-Key` HTTP header or as a GET / POST variable called `api_key`.

 Here are all the routes of the REST API more information will follow:

 ```